obada-foundation/obadafoundation.github.io/dao/dao-join.md

 <div style="font-size:18px;"> Join the movement to revolutionize IT Asset Disposition (ITAD) and propel this industry into the future.
 OBADA is writing an ISO Standard (ISO/AWI 20435) that details the method for digitally tracking physical assets using non-fungible tokens.
 <br/><br/>
-Join the DAO to become the governance structure, and operators of the world's first utility enabling enterprise and supply chain systems to digitally represent physical assets and create a decentralized "Carfax™" system.
+As a DAO Member you will govern, and operate the world's first utility enabling enterprise and supply chain systems to digitally represent physical assets and create a decentralized "Carfax™" system.
 This innovative approach allows companies to capture permanent, interoperable record-keeping of any asset, from manufacturer to recycler, and establishes a global standard for ordering and tracking end-of-life services, such as data destruction and recycling.
 </div>

 ## DAO Members Get